2 MIN READ

 You’ll work from home.
 However, Gametime won’t leave you all alone.
 You’ll have weekly meetings with your manager to ask any questions and go over your performance.

 You’ll work eight-hour shifts — plus a lunch break — so about 40 hours a week.
-You’ll work weekends and holidays.
+You’ll work weekends and holidays, too.

-You’ll also have two weeks of paid training from 8 a.m. to 4:30 p.m.
+You’ll also have one week of paid training from 9 a.m. to 5 p.m.
 (PST) Monday through Friday.

 Interested in joining the team and reaping some sweet benefits?
 Apply online.

-If you want to find more work-from-home jobs, visit our Facebook jobs page.
+And if you want to find more work-from-home jobs, visit The Penny Hoarder Jobs page on Facebook.